followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseGauge/1 Configuration/scale/scale.md

 <!--/shortDescription-->

 <!--fullDescription-->
-<p>To divide a scale, set its <b>startValue</b> and <b>endValue</b> properties.
+To divide a scale, set its **startValue** and **endValue** properties.
 The scale's major and minor ticks will be calculated automatically, so that the tick labels do not overlap each other.
 Major ticks will be shown by default.
-To show minor ticks, set their <a href="/Documentation/17_2/ApiReference/Data_Visualization_Widgets/dxCircularGauge/Configuration/scale/minorTick">visible</a> property to <i>true</i>.
+To show minor ticks, set their [visible](/Documentation/ApiReference/Data_Visualization_Widgets/dxCircularGauge/Configuration/scale/minorTick/#visible) property to **true**.
 You can set custom major and minor tick intervals, show custom major and minor ticks, and format tick labels.
-These and other scale options are available in the <b>scale</b> configuration object.</p>
+These and other scale options are available in the **scale** configuration object.
 <!--/fullDescription-->